Doing business in the United Kingdom

 This must be paid on transfers of shares and certain securities.
 The standard rate is 0.5%, although a higher rate of 1.5% applies in certain cases where shares are transferred to depositories or into a clearance system.

-SDLT is a tax on land transactions in England and Wales.
-The rates for non-residential land are:
+SDLT is a tax on land transactions.
+The rates are:

-1% of the net present value of lease transactions (including grants, variations and surrenders above GB£150,000).
+1% of the net present value of lease transactions (including grants, variations and renunciations).

-When residential property is acquired for more than GB£500,000 by a company, partnership with a corporate partner or a collective investment scheme the SDLT rate is 15%.
+15% when residential property is acquired for more than GB£2 million by a company, partnership with a corporate partner or a collective investment scheme.

 Land owners must pay business rates on non-domestic premises.
 Business rates are usually an allowable deduction when calculating profits for corporation tax purposes.